MukulPrbhu/Practical-Help-Desk/Project/README.md

 For my final project, I built a small enterprise-style environment using **Windows Server 2022** and a Windows 11 client VM.

 ### 🔹 What I Did
-- Set up a Windows Server as a **Domain Controller** with Active Directory Domain Services.
+- Set up a Windows Server as a **Domain Controller** with Active Directory Domain Services on Azure
 - Configured **static IP addressing** and DNS for both server and client.
 - Joined a Windows client machine to the domain.
 - Created and managed **domain users, groups, and organizational units (OUs)**.